 When you are under the Ocean floor, you can quickly get stuck and lost in your sense for direction; that’s where the compass helps.
 With it, you can navigate under the water properly without getting lost in any way.

-Dive computers, on the other hand, would continuously present you with depth and bottom time.
+On the other hand, diving computers would continuously present you with depth and bottom time.
 They can automatically recalculate the no-decompression time.
 They also tell your tank pressure and ensure your safety.
 Also, it allows you to input your dive timings.